-Use softkeys in the button area to start and stop the oscilloscope acquisition system: Run/Stop button

-Single Sequence Acquisition button.
+Use softkeys in the button area to start and stop the oscilloscope acquisition system: Run Stop button and Single Sequence Acquisition button.

-• When the Run/Stop button is displayed in green, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
-The green "RUN" or "WAIT" is displayed in the upper left corner of the screen.
+• When the oscilloscope is running,, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
+The green "Run", or "Wait" is displayed in the upper left corner of the screen.